How to Register as a Registered Care Professional (CPR)

 Required Documents Checklist

-• If not, a new DBS check will be required
+• Where sufficient safeguarding assurance cannot be established, a new DBS check may be required

 • Training and Qualification Certificates